Stockman-Jr/Creative-Spark/README.md

      ![Mobile Nav](assets/images/mobile-nav.png)

-  * Authenticated users will also have a user navigation available to them on all pages, displaying their profile picture with a dropdown menu in the right corner of the page.
+  * Authenticated users will also have user navigation available to them on all pages, displaying their profile picture with a dropdown menu in the right corner of the page.
     This user menu includes "Your Posts" and "Favourites", which navigates the user to their profile page.

     ![User Menu](assets/images/user-profile-menu.png)